software-architecture-guild/software-architecture-guild.github.io/content/docs/organization/engineering.md

 #### Books

 * Skelton, M., & Pais, M. (2019).
 [Team Topologies: Organizing Business and Technology Teams for Fast Flow](https://teamtopologies.com/book).
 IT Revolution Press.
-  * **Part I: Teams as the Means of Delivery** \
+  * **Part I: Teams as the Means of Delivery**
     Part I emphasizes that traditional organizational charts are inadequate for optimizing software delivery and stresses the importance of aligning team structures with communication patterns. **Conway’s Law** highlights that systems mirror organizational structures, so teams should be organized to match the desired software architecture.
 Stream-aligned teams take responsibility for delivering end-to-end value, enabling faster, more efficient workflows and reducing cognitive load.
-  * **Part II: Team Topologies That Work for Flow** \
-  Part II introduces four key team types: **stream-aligned**, **complicated-subsystem**, **platform**, and **enabling teams**, each with a specific role in improving the flow of value.
+  * **Part II: Team Topologies That Work for Flow** Part II introduces four key team types: **stream-aligned**, **complicated-subsystem**, **platform**, and **enabling teams**, each with a specific role in improving the flow of value.
 It emphasizes the importance of organizing teams around value streams, allowing them to work independently and reduce dependencies.
 The section also defines clear modes of team interaction to optimize collaboration and minimize complexity within organizations.
-  * **Part III: Evolving Team Interactions for Innovation and Rapid Delivery** \
-  Part III introduces three modes of team interaction—**collaboration**, **X-as-a-service**, and **facilitating**—to optimize teamwork.
+  * **Part III: Evolving Team Interactions for Innovation and Rapid Delivery** Part III introduces three modes of team interaction — **collaboration**, **X-as-a-service**, and **facilitating** — to optimize teamwork.
 It emphasizes the need for teams to continuously evolve in response to changing business and technology requirements.
 The section highlights the importance of creating autonomous, adaptable teams that maintain fast delivery while minimizing dependencies.
 * Kersten, M. (2018).
 [Project to Product: How to Survive and Thrive in the Age of Digital Disruption with the Flow Framework](https://flowframework.org/ffc-project-to-product-book/).
 IT Revolution Press.
-  * **Chapter 3: Introducing the Flow Framework** \
+  * **Chapter 3: Introducing the Flow Framework**
     This chapter introduces the concept of value streams, emphasizing the shift from project management to managing value streams.
 It outlines how the Flow Framework focuses on managing and measuring the flow of value through these streams.
-  * **Chapter 4: Capturing Flow Metrics** \
+  * **Chapter 4: Capturing Flow Metrics**
     This chapter dives deeper into value streams by introducing flow metrics that help track the performance of value streams.
 It explains how businesses can measure and optimize the flow of value from development to delivery.
-  * **Chapter 5: Connecting to Business Results** \
+  * **Chapter 5: Connecting to Business Results**
     This chapter explores the relationship between value streams and business outcomes, tying value streams to business metrics such as value, cost, quality, and employee happiness.
-  * **Chapter 9: Value Stream Management** \
+  * **Chapter 9: Value Stream Management**
     This chapter is dedicated to value stream management and how organizations can continuously improve work flow across value streams, ensuring they deliver maximum business value.